shakeel-mohammed/client-server/report.md

 The purpose of the client (2) is to select the most appropriate simulated server on which the job should be processed.

 ### Communication Protocol
 The two components communicate via a Socket, which uses TCP at the network layer.
-See here \cite[https://docs.oracle.com/javase/tutorial/networking/sockets/definition.html]
+See here \TODO cite[https://docs.oracle.com/javase/tutorial/networking/sockets/definition.html]

-[INSERT DIAGRAM HERE]
+\TODO [INSERT DIAGRAM HERE]

 The protocol is as follows:
 1. the ds-sim server is started, creates a simulated system based on the confile file passed in, and waits for incoming socket connections